Sylvie515/NLP_SpotLite/README.md

 ### **8. Self-Growing Aspect Seed**

+•	The system expands the aspect seed dictionary automatically based on coverage and semantic similarity.
 •	If a keyword appears frequently and similarity ≥ 0.60, it is auto-added.
-•	If between 0.50 and 0.59, it is stored in seed_candidates_review.json for manual approval.
+•	If the similarity is between 0.50 and 0.59, the keyword will be stored in seed_candidates_review.json for manual approval.

 ### **9. Recommended Dishes Extraction**